Thursday, January 18, 2024

 So many YouTube videos on gaming history still repeat the old conventional wisdom that Nintendo’s refusal to jump to CDs right away was one of the greatest blunders of all time.
 And I’m tired of it.

 No one denies that Nintendo 64 Games like Super Mario 64 and The Legend of Zelda: Ocarina of Time were the key groundbreaking developments of true fully 3D Gaming.
 The original PlayStation and Sega Saturn never made a fully 3D game like those.
 And what is more well known to non industry insiders now than it used to be is that if Nintendo had jumped to CDs that console Generation they would not have been able to make those games for it.
-So many 3rd Parties wanted the CDs because they wanted FMVs and less limited audio options, but there was a trade off for that which players didn’t understand at the time.
+So many 3rd Parties wanted the CDs because they wanted FMVs and less limited audio options, but there was a trade off for that which fans and journalists didn’t understand at the time.
 Nintendo then like now prioritized actual innovation in how Games are played over flashy cosmetic things that look cool in a trailer.

 And the thing about Final Fantasy VII is that the FMVs are exactly the part of the game that visually hasn’t aged well.
 Most of the time I find these failed attempts at “cinematic” animation ugly and would much rather have watched those scenes play out with the charming 32 bit models.
 The only one that works is the opening Cinematic, but it’s so minimalist compared to the others that when I look at CutScenes in N64 Games like Jet Force Gemini and Majora’s Mask I see no reason the same scene couldn’t have been done on it.